Mishanicho/Personal-Website-Repo/README.md

 # Personal-Website-Repo
-In this repository i will be creating my own individual website for my DE assignment.
+Hello World.
 I will make the best website imaginable.
 And it will be fucking amazing!